moaqz/toast/README.md

-## Why I created this component?
+## Motivation

-I created this toast component primarily for my own projects.
-I needed a simple, reusable toast notification system that could be easily integrated into any of my personal projects.
+I created this component mainly for my own projects.
+I needed a simple and reusable way to create toast notifications that could be easily integrated into any of my projects, regardless of the tech stack.

-I tried other libraries, but most of them were built for specific frameworks, which limits their flexibility and usage across different projects.
-This component, on the other hand, is built using **Web Components** and **Custom events**, making it framework-independent and easy to integrate into any project, regardless of the tech stack.
+The component is built using **Web Components** and **Custom Events**, making it lightweight and easy to use.
+It also provides a utility `toast` function to create toasts without the need to manually dispatch custom events.

-> [!WARNING]
-> This component is not intended to replace existing, feature-rich toast libraries.
-It's a lightweight, minimalistic solution designed for developers who need a simple way to implement toast notifications.
+If you like this project, please consider giving it a ⭐.

 ## Features